Ricardo-Graca-98/Portfolio-Website/README.md

 # Portfolio-Website
-Working on a portfolio website
+Collaboration between Rosa Baker and Ricardo Graça to create a portfolio website using HTML, CSS and Javascript.
+Hosted by a Raspberry Pi 3 B+ with a domain name.

+Starting Date -> 06/01/2019